-Recommended reading to enrich your travel to the Land of the Thunder Dragon
+Recommended reading and film to enrich your travel to the Land of the Thunder Dragon

 Vivid guidebooks by Odyssey, as with Vietnam, Cambodia, and Thailand guides, the Bhutan edition is loaded with graphics and photographs that make the book a great souvenir as well as guidebook material.